PrivateBin/PrivateBin/INSTALL.md

 - GD extension
 - some disk space or (optionally) a MySQL or SQLite database
 - ability to create files and folders in the installation directory and the PATH defined in index.php
-- A web browser with javascript support
+- A web browser with JavaScript support

 ## Hardening and security